Yohoho! User Interface

-Wandering around on land or the deck of a vessel the majority of the screen will be occupied by your current scene.
+Wandering around on land or the deck of a vessel the majority of the screen will be occupied by the current scene.

 While in the scene view, the right hand of the screen shows two panels: the bird view and the happy sunshine widget.
-You can also bring up radial menus by clicking on other Pirates.
+The radial menus can be brought up by clicking other Pirates.
 Things are slightly different when at sea.

 The 'Bird View'

-This small square view will show you a map of your current locale when you're exploring an island, or your ship at Sea when you're on a voyage.
-When you switch to viewing a web page or puzzle you will often see your Pirate and his or her immediate locale in the Bird view.
+While exploring an island, this small square view will show a map of your current locale, or the ship at Sea when on a voyage.
+When switching to view a web page or puzzle, it's often possible to see your Pirate and his or her immediate locale in the Bird view.

-Click on the map to bring it up full-screen.
-Click again on the birded scene view to show the scene once more.
-As described here ye can move around an island rapidly using the Map.
+Clicking on the map will bring it up full-screen, the right hand side of the map serves as a navigational tool between different buildings in the island.
+Select "Close" to exit the map and show the scene once more.
+As described here pirates can move around an island rapidly using the map.

 On The Ocean Wave

-When sailing the thirty-seven seas, the bird view switches to display your vessel and the surrounding region.
+When sailing the thirty-seven seas, the bird view switches to display the vessel and the surrounding region.
 This can be handy for spotting other vessels on the open sea.